 Storage batteries are key to making renewable energy functional.
-They make it possible to provide the means for survivalists to live off-grid, and make it possible for those forward-looking folks to endure power outages without the loss of stored foods and all other comforts afforded through electricity.
+They make it possible to provide the means for that make it possible for homeowners and businesses to live and operate entirely off-grid — independent from utility companies, immune to rate increases, and resilient through any power outage, and make it possible for those forward-looking folks to endure power outages without the loss of stored foods and all other comforts afforded through electricity.
 Storage batteries are critical climate infrastructure, bridging the gap between intermittent renewable energy sources and reliable power.
 And most importantly, Storage Batteries are the cornerstone of Microgrids, the final structural and strategic intragal piece in transitioning to sustainable and carbon-free or low-carbon fuel.
 And connecting Microgrids with abundant Storage Batteries will build resilience to worsening severe weather and climate instability.
 Storage batteries are not just needed for large utility projects, but Storage Batteries in homes and businesses are equally vital for resilience.
-The next decade is expected to witness significant growth, with lithium-ion batteries giving way to sodium-ion batteries, or sodium solid-state batteries, and larger-scale building-size flow batteries made from abundant and inexpensive raw materials.
-And there will be innovations in flow and thermal storage expanding the toolkit.
+The next decade is expected to witness significant growth, with lithium-ion batteries giving way to sodium-ion batteries, or sodium solid-state batteries, and larger-scale buildings, flow batteries made from abundant and inexpensive raw materials.
+And there will be innovations in flow and thermal storage, expanding the toolkit.
 Bloom’s Energy Server® generates power onsite, converting fuels like natural gas, biogas and hydrogen into electricity without combustion.
 It can be installed and operational in as little as three months.
 And the Bloom Energy Server can be personalized to deliver a combination of reliability & resiliency, sustainability, and cost predictability.
-Microgrids with on-site 24/7 energy generation, combined with solar voltaics and energy conservation, offer full-time electricity even when the macrogrid is down from severe weather or power outages from any circumstance.
+Microgrids with on-site 24/7 energy generation, combined with solar voltaics and energy conservation, offer full-time electricity even when the macrogrid is down due to severe weather or power outages from any circumstance.

 As the world shifts towards cleaner, renewable energy solutions, Battery Energy Storage Systems (BESS) are becoming an integral part of the energy landscape.
 BESS enables us to store excess energy for later use, stabilizing the grid and improving the efficiency of renewable energy sources like solar and wind.
 Whether you're a homeowner considering solar panel integration, a business looking to cut energy costs, or a utility-scale provider, understanding the different types of BESS and how they function is essential.